PlasmaPower/blog/_posts/2021-01-25-hello-world.md

 That means requests to the blog subdomain don't go through the server, so the server shouldn't get too much load, and I'm fine if it goes down.

+**Edit 2021-01-26:**
+I've decided to pass my domain through Cloudflare.
+This improves speed a bit,
+enables Cloudflare's "always online" technology in case GitHub Pages goes down, and gives me some basic analytics (nothing individual, I'm not tracking you, it's just generic numbers of unique visitors and such).
+I've also effectively replaced my server's redirects with ones from Cloudflare, but my server is still responsible for hosting personal projects.

 ## Plans for this Blog

 So far, this blog is just this post and [the About page](/about).